Great Western, Victoria

 Today, Great Western is the wine and food village of the Grampians.
 Wineries are still producing quality sparkling wines including Seppelt Salinger at the Seppelt winery, now owned by Treasury Wine Estates.
-The Seppelt cellars include over 3 kilometres of labyrinthine tunnels ("drives") originally constructed by miners searching for gold and are now used to allow the sparkling wine to rest and develop.
+The Ahchow Family have been custodians of the Seppelt Great Western estate since 2016.
+The Seppelt cellars include over 3 kilometres of labyrinthine tunnels ("drives") originally constructed by out of work gold miners.
+The underground cellars were used to allow the sparkling wine to rest and develop.
 Sparkling Shiraz was first made at the now Seppelt site in Great Western.
 The other major vineyard in the area is the Concongella vineyard, operated by Best's Wines, producing a wide variety of wine types.
 Table shiraz, including some from pre-phylloxera root stocks, is also produced by wineries in the area.
 The development of a water recycling program transferring waste water from nearby Ararat to wineries at Great Western has allowed recent expansion of the wine industry in the area.

 The horse racing club, the Wimmera Racing Club, holds the Great Western Cup meeting on Australia Day (26 January), and a rodeo is also held annually.

 The town has an Australian Rules football team competing in the Mininera & District Football League.